cmotc/android-scullery/README.md

   * ./menu ~ ./usr/bin/scullery This script loads defaults, does argument parsing, and launches the tools.
 (Done)
   * ./scripts/check\_rom ~ ./usr/lib/extract\_rom Some of this script's
-    functionality is also represented in libfunctions.sh.
+    functionality is also represented in functions.sh.
 Mostly done.
-    * scripts/make\_backup\_working
+    * ./scripts/make\_backup\_working ~ This is subsumed into functions.sh, and
+      controlled by flows defined in the make\_backup\_working function in the ./usr/lib/scullery/extract\_rom script.
+    * ./scripts/choose\_rom ~ By the time you get to this point, choose\_rom is
+      actually just an arrangement of primitives you already have for reading the contents of folders and handling arguments.
+So again, it's in functions.sh and controlled by extract\_rom.
+      * ./scripts/*\_files\_to\_working\_folder ~ Each of these scripts is
+      represented by a function in the functions.sh script.
   * ./scripts/do\_root ~ This is one of the closest to the original kitchen scripts.
 Pre-rooting a packaged ROM is pretty straightforward.
 Not started yet.